sbrodehl/tf-boilerplate/README.md

 ### tf.train API

-The tf.data API works well with the tf.train API for distributed execution, especially `tf.train.MonitoredSession`.
+The tf.data API works well with the tf.train API for distributed execution, especially [`tf.train.MonitoredTrainingSession`](https://www.tensorflow.org/api_docs/python/tf/train/MonitoredSession).
 The class `MonitoredSession` provides a `tf.Session`-like object that handles initialization, recovery and hooks.

-For distributed settings, use `tf.train.MonitoredSession`, if not, `tf.train.SingularMonitoredSession` is recommended.
+For distributed settings, use [`tf.train.MonitoredTrainingSession`](https://www.tensorflow.org/api_docs/python/tf/train/MonitoredSession), if not, [`tf.train.SingularMonitoredSession`](https://www.tensorflow.org/api_docs/python/tf/train/SingularMonitoredSession) is recommended.
 For now, we use the class `SingularMonitoredSession`, as it provides all the goodies we need for the tf.data API.

 If needed, the `SingularMonitoredSession` can be replaced with `MonitoredSession`.